Introduction

 Your car engine can stop working when it becomes too hot and you are forced to park your car on the roadside.
 But, never rush to open the radiator cap to check what is happening.
 The hot coolant will be at high temperature & pressure and using force to open the radiator cap can result in spurting of the hot coolant on your body.

-Do not forget to check the level of coolant in your car cooling system before going on a long-distance drive.
+Do not forget to check the coolant level in your car cooling system before going on a long drive.
 Top up the coolant if required.
-Never add water to make up the coolant level unless it is an emergency and you are stuck up on the road (you will never be sure about the quality of the water).
+Never add water to make up the coolant level unless it is an emergency and you are stuck up on the road.
+You will never be sure about the quality of the water.

 Can a car run without a radiator?